Compare UK Fleet Insurance Quotes

 Adding optional add-ons can save your business time, money, and stress in the long run.
 While premiums may be slightly higher, extras like breakdown assistance, goods in transit cover, or replacement vehicles ensure your fleet stays operational, reduce the risk of unexpected expenses, and provide peace of mind knowing your business and drivers are fully protected.

-This cover ensures that goods being transported are protected against theft, damage, or loss.
-It is essential for delivery services, logistics companies, and businesses handling valuable items.
-Check whether the cover includes loading and unloading or only while in transit.
+Ensures goods being transported are protected against theft, damage, or loss.
+Essential for delivery services, logistics companies, and businesses handling valuable items.
+Check whether cover includes loading and unloading or only while in transit.

-Offers roadside recovery and repair services, helping get your fleet vehicle back on the road quickly.
-Some policies include nationwide recovery or european cover, on-site repairs, and even rental or replacement vehicles while your fleet vehicle is being repaired.
+Offers roadside recovery and repair services to get your fleet vehicle back on the road quickly.
+Some policies include nationwide recovery, European cover, on-site repairs, and rental or replacement vehicles while your fleet vehicle is being repaired.

-This add-on protects your business against costs associated with lawsuits, injury claims, or vehicle accident disputes.
-Legal expenses insurance can include representation in court, solicitor fees, and dispute resolution.
+Protects your business against costs associated with lawsuits, injury claims, or vehicle accident disputes.
+Can include representation in court, solicitor fees, and dispute resolution.

 Covers claims for injury or property damage caused by your fleet or staff while performing business activities.
-This is particularly important if your vehicles are visiting customer homes/sites or delivering goods.
+Particularly important if your vehicles visit customer homes or sites, or deliver goods.

-Provides repair or replacement of windscreens, side and rear windows, aswell as sunroofs.
-Some policies allow this without impacting your no-claims bonus, but check your exclusions or speak to your provider regarding this.
+Provides repair or replacement of windscreens, side and rear windows, and sunroofs.
+Some policies allow this without impacting your no-claims bonus — check your exclusions or speak to your provider.

 Offers temporary replacement vehicles while your damaged vehicles are being repaired.
-This ensures operations can continue without disruption or without loss to the business, especially for businesses dependent on timely deliveries.
+Ensures operations continue without disruption — especially important for businesses dependent on timely deliveries.

 Provides compensation for injury or death occurring while using fleet vehicles.
-This can include lump-sum payments or cover medical costs, offering peace of mind for your drivers and your business.
+Can include lump-sum payments or cover medical costs, offering peace of mind for your drivers and your business.

 Covers attempted theft, arson, or fire damage that might not be fully included in a standard fleet policy.
 Ideal for high-risk vehicles or areas with higher crime rates.